Fertility and intelligence: Early views and research

 The negative correlation between fertility and intelligence (as measured by IQ) has been argued to be persistent and systematic in many parts of the modern West in particular.
 Early studies, however, are sometimes claimed to have been "superficial and illusory" and not clearly supported by the limited data they collected.

 Some of the first studies into the subject were carried out on individuals living before the advent of IQ testing, in the late 19th century, by looking at the fertility of men listed in Who's Who, these individuals being presumably of high intelligence.
 These men, taken as a whole, had few children, implying a correlation.
 This common objection, however, does not clearly apply to all studies of the time period.
-This can be shown for the case of educational psychologist and peace researcher Theodore Lentz, who had stated in the same year that "[t]he correlation between I.Q. and number of children in a family varies from -.095 in one community to -.41 in another", taking this to verify a clear dysgenic trend.
+Educational psychologist and peace researcher Theodore Lentz wrote in 1927 that "The correlation between I.Q. and number of children in a family varies from -.095 in one community to -.41 in another", and expressed concern that this might be evidence for a dysgenic trend.

 More rigorous studies carried out on Americans alive after the Second World War returned different results suggesting a slight positive correlation with respect to intelligence.
 The findings from these investigations were consistent enough for Osborn and Bajema, (Note: An author also notable for related studies on the matter.) writing as late as 1972, to conclude that fertility patterns were eugenic, and that "the reproductive trend toward an increase in the frequency of genes associated with higher IQ [...] will probably continue in the foreseeable future in the United States and will be found also in other industrial welfare-state democracies."
 (Note: This sudden lack of a dysgenic pattern was corroborated even by some researchers whose later involvement in the race and intelligence controversy makes the respective ideological bias on their part somewhat unlikely, for example in a study by psychologist Audrey M. Shuey.)

 Several reviewers considered the findings premature, arguing that the samples were nationally unrepresentative, generally being confined to white people born between 1910 and 1940 in the Great Lakes States.
 Other researchers began to report a negative correlation in the 1960s after two decades of neutral or positive fertility.

 In 1982, Daniel R. Vining, Jr. sought to address these issues in a large study on the fertility of over 10,000 individuals throughout the United States, who were then aged 25 to 34.
 The average fertility in his study was correlated at −0.031 with IQ for white women and −0.086 for black women.
 Vining argued that this indicated a drop in the genotypic average IQ of 1.6 points per generation for the white population, and 2.4 points per generation for the black population.

 Critics note Vining's involvement with the white supremacist journal Mankind Quarterly and his acceptance of grants from the Pioneer Fund.